victlu/opentelemetry-specification/specification/metrics/sdk.md

 data into its `In-Memory State`.

 An `Aggregator` MUST provide an interface to "collect" [Pre-Aggregated Metric](./datamodel.md#timeseries-model) data from its `In-Memory State`.
+The collect call should be treated as a stateful action and may reset in-memory state data. e.g. Resetting the time window for delta temporality instruments.

 An `Aggregator` MUST have read/write access to memory storage (`In-Memory State`) where it can store/retreive/manage its own internal state.

-SDK MUST provide consideration and control for memory availability and usage.
+Note: SDK SHOULD provide configuration and control for memory availability to optimize usage.
+Aggregators MUST log errors when memory limits are reached and/or data lost occurs due to memory mitigation strategy. (e.g dropping high cardinality attributes).

-An `Aggregator` MUST have access to or given the `View` configuration so it can be properly configure. e.g. For Monoticity and/or Temporality.
+An `Aggregator` MUST have access to or given the [View](./sdk.md#view) configuration so it can be properly configure. e.g. Configure a Sum aggregator for Monoticity and Temporality.

+SDK MUST route measurements to the configured aggregator/s. e.g. SDK expand a measurement's Attributes to key/value pair combinations, and route measurements for each distinct key/value pair combinations to zero or more aggregator/s.

-SDK MUST provide aggregators to support the default aggregator configuration per instrument kind. e.g. A "Sum" aggregator to compute the sum "aggregate" for counter instruments and a "Histogram" aggregator for histogram instruments.
+SDK MUST provide aggregators to support the default configured aggregator per instrument kind. e.g. Counter instruments default to a "Sum" aggregator configured for monotonic values.

 ### Last Value Aggregator

-The Last Value Aggregator supports the [Gauge Metric Point](./datamodel.md#gauge) and is default aggregator for the following instruments.
+The Last Value Aggregator collect data for the [Gauge Metric Point](./datamodel.md#gauge) and is default aggregator for the following instruments.

 * [Asynchronous Gauge](./api.md#asynchronous-gauge) instrument.

-Last Value Aggregator stores the following in memory:
+Last Value Aggregator maintains the following in memory:

-* Last Value (latest Measurement given.)
+* Last Value (latest Measurement given, avoid any time comparison.)

 ### Sum Aggregator

-The Sum Aggregator supports the [Sum Metric Point](./datamodel.md#sums) and is default aggregator for the following instruments.
+The Sum Aggregator collect data for the [Sum Metric Point](./datamodel.md#sums) and is default aggregator for the following instruments.

 * [Counter](./api.md#counter) instruments.